 -

-This is the successor to the popular (but temporary) €9 day ticket created after the pandemic to ease the cost-of-living crisis.
-Unlike the €9 ticket, the Deutschlandticket will be a permanent product, sold as a cancellable rolling 1 month subscription, good for regional trains run by DB and by other operators across the whole of Germany, but not valid on faster ICE, IC or EC trains.
+This is the successor to the popular (but temporary) €9 ticket created after the pandemic to address the cost-of-living crisis.
+Unlike the €9 ticket, the Deutschlandticket will be a permanent product.

 -